Tom Bouvart: Early years and singles skating career

-Pair skating with Keriven for France
+Pair skating with Coline Keriven for France

 2022–23 season

 In March 2022, it was announced that Bouvart had decided to pursue pair skating and had teamed up with fellow French pair skater, Coline Keriven, and that the pair would train under Claude Péri in Paris and Bruno Massot in Caen.

 The pair debuted at the 2022 Master's de Patinage, where they finished in fourth place.
 They then went on to place sixth at the 2022 Trophée Métropole Nice Côte d'Azur and twelfth at the 2022 CS Warsaw Cup.
 Keriven/Bouvart subsequently finished the season by placing ninth at the 2023 Bavarian Open.
 Shortly following the event, Keriven announced her retirement from competitive figure skating.